 network settings reset.
 The factory default network settings will be as below table.

 Powering Up 16 Channel WiFi GPIO Module

 Connect a DC power supply and power up the device as mentioned DC Power Supply section above.
 The LED (D1) will glow which indicates active power.
 Connect the module in a network as explained in WiFi configuration settings.
 Then run Numato Lab Device Discoverer.jar (Java Runtime must be installed on the target machine), click on Discover Devices.
-The window will displays the IP address, Host Name, MAC Address and Other information.
+The window will display the IP address, Host Name, MAC Address, and Other information.

-IP Address and MAC Address can seen in command prompt also, open the command prompt and type the command ‘arp -a’.
+IP Address and MAC Address can be seen in command prompt also, open the command prompt and type the command ‘arp -a’.
 This will display the available network interfaces and connected devices along with the MAC address and IP address of each device.
 Look for the IP address that corresponds to your device’s MAC address.
 The MAC address for each GPIO Module is printed on a label on the board for your convenience.
 Use the IP address obtained in order to access the device.